LODSContent/ACPGuidance/ACPCreationProcess.md

 Examine the text file that contains an inventory of resources you saved earlier, and then replace or add the resources as appropriate to the Json code above.

-### Creating an ACP for a lab that has VM
+### Creating an ACP for a lab that has an Azure VM

-For labs that use VMs, you ***must*** limit VM creation by name and by SKU (size).
+For labs that use Azure VMs, you ***must*** limit VM creation by name and by SKU (size).
 As well, you should limit by region.
 The following JSON provides the basic pattern you can use:

 ```Json
 {